 Hydropower plant development will in the vast majority of cases require a licence under the hydropower development legislation.

 There are certain differences between the application processing of major and minor development applications under the hydropower legislation.
-Minor plant applications processed under the Water Resources Act are subject to somewhat simpler procedural rules than are major projects, thereby contributing to faster processing of such projects.
+Minor plant applications processed under the Water Resources Act are subject to simpler procedural rules than are major projects, thereby contributing to faster processing of such projects.
 The NVE has prepared a set of guidance notes on the various application processes.

+For large hydropower, the Waterfall Rights Act (formerly the Industrial Licensing Act) requires public ownership, including that 2/3 of the votes and capital must belong to a public owner.
+In addition, a licence under the Waterfall Rights Act is required to acquire waterfall rights exceeding the licensing thresholds in the Act.
 Transactions and reorganisations may trigger a licence requirement or a need for obtaining government consent for the assignment of licences or for the transfer of shares or other ownership interests in companies or partnerships which hold rights that are subject to licence.

 Licence terms and conditions and the revision process